 The absolute best views are enjoyed at high tide from the shore or the local viewpoint on Cockle Bay Hill.
 I've detailed how to get here in the blog post below.

-10. Visit Florence Bay
+11. Visit Florence Bay

 Snorkellers will love the tropical reef that surrounds the island.
 It's only a small taste of what The Great Barrier Reef has to offer and yet still home to thousands of different fish and coral species.

 One of the best places for snorkeling on the island is at Florence Bay.
 The best way to get here is by taking the Balding and Radical Bay tracks noted above.
-This way, you'll get to experience most of this side of the island in a single day trip.
+This way, you'll get to experience most of this side of the island in a single-day trip.

 Once you get to Florence Bay, the main snorkeling sites are marked with white reef buoys on the northern end of the bay.
 It's best to head out in high tide, as spring lows tend to expose a large portion of the reef.

-11. Explore the last of Magnetic Island's Bays - Arthur Bay
+12. Explore the Last of Magnetic Island's Bays - Arthur Bay

-If you decided to check out the Northern bays from Horseshoe Bay, then there's a chance that you might have missed Arthur Bay.
+If you decided to check out the Northern Bays from Horseshoe Bay, then there's a chance that you might have missed Arthur Bay.

 Walkers can take the track that continues on from the southern end of Florence Bay towards Arthur Bay.
 Otherwise, it's also possible to walk here after a trip to the Forts, instead of taking the northern connecting trail from Radical Bay Road.